AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 [!DNL Adobe Experience Manager] 6.5.7.0 [!DNL Assets] fixes the following issues and provides the following enhancements.

-* The following enhancements are done for accessibility in [!DNL Experience Manager Assets]:
+* The following enhancements are done for accessibility in [!DNL Experience Manager Assets] in this release.
+For more information, see [accessibility features in [!DNL Assets]](/help/assets/accessibility.md).

   * When navigating timeline using a keyboard, the `Esc` key can collapse the [!UICONTROL Show All] option without losing the focus (CQ-4293598).
   * When navigating using keyboard tab key, after removing the last tag from the added tags, the tag field retains the focus (NPR-35109).